sunnyvalechha/Devops-Prep/README.md

 * Once the decision is made API server talks to the kubelet on that particular node and runs the pod on that node.
 * Then, kubelet invokes container runtime and container runtime takes care to run the container.
 * This is how a pod is run on the K8 cluster.
-* Once the pod is ran it updates to information on to ETCD that makes the object persistent on the cluster.
+* Once the pod runs, it updates to information on to ETCD that makes the object persistent on the cluster.
 * If there is an issue with the pod and pod down the replication controller will create a replica of the pod and this task is done by the controller manager.

 Q: What is the purpose of Services in Kubernetes?
 A: In K8 service takes cares for a service discovery.

-* E.g., When pod A wants to communicate with pod B, it can't do with the IP address because pod are ephimeral in nature and if pod B goes down IP is also changed.
+* E.g., When pod A wants to communicate with pod B, it can't happen with the IP address because pods are ephimeral in nature and if any pod is goes down IP is also changed.
 * So both Pod A and B will communicate with service not using the IP address but using Labels and Selectors.
-* Because service identifies the pods using labels & selectors request from pod A to B is never terminated.
+* Because service identifies the pods using labels & selectors.
-* Service acts as a middleman between pods.
+* Service acts as a middleman between pods, request from pod A to B is never terminated.
 * Services can also help with the default Load balancing through round robin algorithm.
-* When there is multiple replicas of a pod requests has sent to the service and service splits between multiple replicas of pod.
+* When there is multiple replicas of a pod, requests has sent to the service and service splits request between multiple replicas of pod.

 Q: Why is hardcoding pod IP communication is a bad practise?